-Japan depends, 99.6% of its trade volume, on maritime transportation, therefore, the navigational safety is the key for the daily life of its people as well as for its economy.
-The Gulf of Aden is one of the vital shipping lanes for Japan, since it connects Asia with Europe via the Suez Canal where 18,000 vessels pass annually.
-Furthermore, since approximately 18% of container cargos over the world and 18% of the vehicles for export from Japan were transported through the Gulf of Aden in 2018, the safety of merchant vessels is still one of the urgent and critical issues for Japan.
+Japan depends on maritime transportation for 99.6% of its trade volume.
+Therefore, the navigational safety is the key for the daily life of its people as well as for its economy.
+The Gulf of Aden is one of the vital shipping lanes for Japan, because it connects Asia with Europe via the Suez Canal where 19,000 vessels pass annually.
+Furthermore, since approximately 15% of container cargos over the world and 18% of the vehicles for export from Japan were transported through the Gulf of Aden in 2019, the safety of merchant vessels is still one of the urgent and critical issues for Japan.